 Jim has authored or coauthored more than 220 scientific papers, book chapters, and popular articles in national and regional publications.
 He is currently Chairman of the Western Association of Fish & Wildlife Agencies “Mule Deer Working Group” made up of 1 mule deer expert from each of 23 western states and Canadian provinces.

 He has also written TV scripts for the Mule Deer, Coues Whitetail, and Pronghorn episodes of “Leupold’s Big Game Profiles” which aired on the Outdoor Channel.
 This show won the Golden Moose Award for “Best Content.”
 Jim also wrote scripts and appeared in episodes of “Boone & Crockett Country” on the Outdoor Channel.
 The Mule Deer Working Group helped produce the program “Mule Deer: Saving the icon of the West” that aired on the Sportsman Channel.

-He is an adjunct professor at the University of Arizona, Professional Member of the Boone & Crockett Club, and currently works as Wildlife Science Coordinator for the Arizona Game and Fish Department.
+He is a Full Research Scientist at the University of Arizona, Professional Member of the Boone & Crockett Club, and currently works as Wildlife Science Coordinator for the Arizona Game and Fish Department.

 Other noteworthy recognition: